microsoft/perfview/documentation/CodingStandards.md

 outlining feature (Ctrl-M Ctrl-O) collapse things so that you only see the public contract for the class.

-2. Public methods should be ordered so that constructors or other 'generators' are first, then properties then methods.
+2. Public methods should be ordered so that constructors or other 'generators' are first, then properties, then methods.

 3. To the degree possible the most important/common methods should come first in the class, and methods that are used together should be near each other.

-4. Fields should be private and placed TOGETHER LAST in the class (In the #region private).
-That makes it relatively easy for developer to find all the state in an object (since that is what really defines its semantics.
+4. Fields should be private and placed TOGETHER, LAST in the class (in the #region private).
+That makes it relatively easy for developers to find all the state in an object (since that is what really defines its semantics).

 ## Naming conventions

-1. We follow standard .NET Naming conventions (PascalCase for Types methods and properties, camelCase for parameters and local variables)
+1. We follow standard .NET Naming conventions (PascalCase for types, methods, and properties; camelCase for parameters and local variables)

-2. Private instance field names begin with a m_ (member).
-It is also acceptable to use the class library convention of omitting the m (thus prefix instance fields begin with _) If the field is static the prefix is s_.
+2. Private instance field names begin with a `m_` (member).
+It is also acceptable to use the class library convention of omitting the m (thus prefix instance fields begin with `_`) If the field is static the prefix is `s_`.
    Embedding the type in the variable (Hungarian notation) is NOT used.

 3. Pick descriptive names.
 Visual Studio makes it easy to rename a variable so fix the name if it 'morphed' as the code was written.

 ## Minimum Commenting